MicrosoftDocs/minecraft-creator/creator/Reference/Content/FeaturesReference/Examples/ExampleFeatureSchema.md

           float "noise_multiplier" // A multiplier applied to the noise that is applied to the distribution points within the geode.
 Higher = more noisy. float "use_potential_placements_chance"<0.000000-1.000000> // The likelihood that a special block will be placed on the inside of the geode.
 [0,1] float "use_alternate_layer0_chance"<0.000000-1.000000> // The likelihood that a block in the innermost layer of the geode will be replaced with an alternate option.
 [0,1] bool "placements_require_layer0_alternate" // If true, the potential placement block will only be placed on the alternate layer0 blocks that get placed.
-Potential placement blocks are blocks that depend on the existance of another block to be placed.
+Potential placement blocks are blocks that depend on the existence of another block to be placed.
 The latter are the layer0 alternate blocks. int "invalid_blocks_threshold" // The threshold of invalid blocks for a geode to have a distribution point in before it aborts generation entirely.
       }
       object "minecraft:growing_plant_feature" : opt